Our friends at the New York State Writers Insitute are looking for your submissions for the next edition of Trolley.

-When the NYSWI put out the call for Trolley submissions last spring, the word “coronavirus” was indeed novel.
+When we put out the call for Trolley submissions last spring, the word “coronavirus” was indeed novel.
 Since then, we’ve witnessed a path of death and mourning sweep through our cities, towns, nation, and the world.

 Last week marked one year since the World Health Organization declared the pandemic.
 Its effect on our society is both immeasurable and quantifiable: 2.5 million dead worldwide, including more than 500,000 in the United States.
 The Centers for Disease Control and Prevention’s data shows that life expectancy in the U.S. decline by a full year in the first half of 2020 — the worst decline since World War II.

 Trolley began with an idea from Writers Institute founder William Kennedy, who envisioned an online literary journal published free of charge in which each issue’s words and images related to a single theme.

 A year later, we find the pandemic still casts a shadow over our daily lives, affecting work, the arts, education, and our social fabric.

 For our next edition of Trolley, we invite writers, poets, and photographers to express creatively how the COVID-19 pandemic has changed them.
 How have you adapted, coped, fallen apart, or grown.
 How do you choose to remember the pandemic.
 How do you contextualize a pandemic with words or photos.

 - We will accept essays, journalism, poetry, narrative nonfiction, fiction, and photography.